Styyx1/Animonculory-Visual-Overhaul-OLD-UNSUPPORTED/Readme.md

 Space required: Approx 130GB (Downloads included)

+# This version of the list is not supported and does not get any updates in the future.

 ## Installation

 Installing AVO is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating).